Azure-Samples/azure-servicebus-relay-samples/README.md

 The *Azure Service Bus Relay* allows creating secured, publicly discoverable and reachable endpoints for privately hosted services that reside behind network address translation boundaries and/or are shielded by firewalls.
 In other words, you can host a publicly accessible service endpoint from any Windows computer that can connect to the Internet.
+The Relay automatically tunnels through proxies, and will automatically leverage the [WebSocket protocol](https://tools.ietf.org/html/rfc6455) when and if required.

 The Relay offers two protocol options:
 * **HTTP** - HTTP services are the most interoperable option and allow accessing such relayed services from